Snow White: A Tale of Terror: Development and writing

+In a major departure from the Grimm's tale, the dwarfs were rewritten as a band of social rejects (named Outcasts), which the screenwriters based on the titular gang from The Wild Bunch (1969).
+According to Engelman, the decision was made "not through political correctness gone mad, but because in our minds these characters would be more incomplete men in some shape and form.
+We didn't want to define them all as physical dwarfs."
+The group included Will, its branded leader who would fall in love with Lilli; Rolf, a molester who would turn on the band; Bart, the only actual dwarf kept in the story; Father Gilbert, an excommunicated priest; Scar, a man with a face disfigured by childhood trauma; Pock (renamed Lars in the final film), blind in one eye and mutilated; and a heavily built Konrad.
+Several other story additions included a love triangle between Will, Lilli, and her other suitor, Peter Gutenberg (who was based on the prince); Claudia's enigmatic brother Gustav; and a number of gruesome or intense sequences, such as the opening scene in which Frederick cuts the unborn Lilli out of his dying first wife's womb after a carriage accident, and the final confrontation between Lilli and Claudia in a mirrored chamber.

-More than 30 famous and little-known directors were interviewed for the project before Michael Cohn landed the job; by that time, it was settled that the film would be a Gothic thriller, originally titled The Grimm Brothers' Snow White in the Black Forest.
-Cohn joined the project after unsuccessfully trying to pitch a potential script for HBO to PolyGram's subsidiary, Interscope Communications, whose representatives instead offered him to work on Snow White in the Black Forest, and he signed up after spending the next eight weeks discussing the direction and tone of the film with them.
-The project marked the first high-budget production for Cohn, who had earlier worked on two direct-to-video films, Interceptor (1992) and When the Bough Breaks (1994).
+More than 30 directors had been approached to helm the project before Michael Cohn landed the job.
+Cohn initially tried to pitch a script for a potential HBO project to PolyGram's subsidiary, Interscope Communications, whose representatives offered him to work on The Grimm Brothers: Snow White in the Black Forest, and he signed on to direct the film after several more discussions with them over the next eight weeks.
+The Grimm Brothers: Snow White in the Black Forest was the first high-budget production for Cohn, who had previously worked on two direct-to-video films, Interceptor (1992) and When the Bough Breaks (1994).
 Engelman stated that Cohn "fully embraced the dark philosophy of the piece.
 I didn't want a technology-driven movie at the expense of character and Michael's past two films proved he knew how to build suspense, how to handle special effects and let the actors work in a natural vein… We took a leap of faith."